Skip to main content

 • Run a sequential questionnaire, while still allowing visitors to skip steps and jump directly to the final reward

-All of this is now possible with the Branch form block.
-The Branch block replaces traditional Email, Phone, Survey, or Spin to Win forms and lets you design more sophisticated flows inside a single popup.
-Instead of giving every visitor the same generic experience, you can create dynamic journeys that adapt in real time to their choices.
+These experiences can be created with the Branch form block.
+The Branch block replaces traditional Email, Phone or Survey forms and lets you design more sophisticated flows inside a single popup.
+Instead of giving every visitor the same generic experience, you can create conditional journeys that adapt in real time to their choices.

 This feature is only available to customers on 2025 plans.
 If you want to get access, update to a new plan or contact us.